Shrestha-Bishal/Airtra/README.md

 Project Demonstration [Youtube]: https://youtu.be/bvNwGGdruTI

 To run the system in your local environment, extract the files inside Airtra into the root folder.
-For example if you are running XAMPP extract the files into all files into htdocs.
+For example if you are running XAMPP extract all the files inside Airtra into htdocs.